yhs666/mc-docs.zh-cn/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

     }

     /**
-     * The Class DirectReports Holds the essential data for a single DirectReport entry.
-Namely,
+     * The DirectReports class holds the essential data for a single DirectReport entry.
+That is,
      * it holds the displayName and the objectId of the direct entry.
-Furthermore, it provides the
+It also provides the
      * access methods to set or get the displayName and the ObjectId of this entry.
      */
     //class DirectReport extends User{